Graeme Gunn: Plumbers and Gasfitters Employees Union Building

-Located at 52 Victoria Street Melbourne, the Plumbers & Gasfitters Union building is known as the most persisting and noticeable landmark of Brutalism.
+Located at 52 Victoria Street Melbourne, the Plumbers and Gasfitters Employees Union Building is known as the most persisting and noticeable landmark of Brutalism.
 The building was completed in 1970 by Graeme Gunn and his creative collaboration with Merchant Builders and landscape architect Ellis Stones.
 The design itself was architecturally intended to be up to date.
 The facade is formed of concrete in bold expressionistic forms with dark smoked glazing that intensify the sculptural quality of the construction.
 Structurally designed to receive an extra floor when needed, the building consists of a car parking and mechanical services area, one main office floor housing the clients, conference room and lobby, and one office of lettable space.
 For the internal finishes, walls, concrete block work, and stud frame sheeted with plywood are painted.
 The addition of signage on the building is slightly unsympathetic to the building's initial character.